You'll need a technical mind, an eye for detail and commercial awareness to work as an automotive engineer

 As an automotive engineer, you'll be able to choose from a range of career options.
 It's possible to advance to supervisory engineer roles and senior positions within project team management, general management and consultancy.

-If you gain incorporated engineer (IEng) status, you'll tend to specialise in the day-to-day management of engineering operations.
+If you gain IEng status, you'll tend to specialise in the day-to-day management of engineering operations.
 As a chartered engineer (CEng) you might have a more strategic role, planning, researching and developing new ideas, and streamlining management methods.

 You could also choose to move into a related career area, for example environmental design.
 If you have worked a lot within creative design, you could move into the graphic design field.
 Teaching and lecturing at universities or colleges is a possibility if you have a Masters or PhD in mechanical or automotive engineering.

-Once you've built up several years' experience, you may go into contracting work, moving between short-term projects.
+Once you've built up several years' experience, it's possible for you to go into contracting work, moving between short-term projects.
 This type of work can provide variety, excellent financial benefits and the opportunity to work abroad.
 However, it generally lacks the stability and benefits associated with a permanent position with a large company.